Courtney Lee: Memphis Grizzlies (2014–2016)

 On January 7, 2014, a three-team trade was completed between the Celtics, the Memphis Grizzlies, and the Oklahoma City Thunder.
 Boston traded Lee and a 2016 second round draft pick to Memphis for in exchange for the Grizzlies' Jerryd Bayless and the Thunder's Ryan Gomes.
+On January 14, Lee led Memphis to a 90–87 win over the Oklahoma City Thunder, with a season-high and team-leading 24 points, two of which were win-securing free throws to end the game.

 Charlotte Hornets (2016)

 On February 16, 2016, the Grizzlies traded Lee to the Charlotte Hornets in a three-team trade also involving the Miami Heat.
 Five days later, he made his debut and first start with the Hornets in a 104–96 win over the Brooklyn Nets, recording five points, one rebound and one assist in 21 minutes.

 New York Knicks (2016–2019)

-On July 8, 2016, Lee signed with the New York Knicks.
+On July 8, 2016, Lee signed a 4-year, $48 million contract with the New York Knicks.
 Prior to the start of the 2017–18 season, Lee was named co-captain of the Knicks alongside Lance Thomas.
 On January 15, 2018, in a 119–104 win over the Brooklyn Nets, Lee made his 44th straight free throw on a third-quarter technical, tying the Knicks' record set by Chris Duhon in 2008–09.
 Lee came into the game leading the league at 96.1 percent after hitting 73 of 76.
 Two days later, he converted a free throw in the second quarter of the Knicks' 105–99 loss to the Memphis Grizzlies—his 45th straight, setting a franchise record.
 In December 2018, he played a game with the Knicks' NBA G League affiliate, the Westchester Knicks.